What is Ankylosing Spondylitis?

 Chances of getting infections, such as tuberculosis, are higher when you are on these medicines.

 Corticosteroids: Corticosteroids or steroids are prescribed in case of severe inflammation of the joints.
 Steroids may give you short-term relief in pain, swelling, and stiffness of the affected joints.

 Our Experience in treating Ankylosing Spondylitis at Life Force:

-Dr. Shah’s extensive work in treating difficult diseases like ankylosing spondylitis since the last more 30 years has helped several patients in over 180 countries.
+Dr. Shah’s extensive work in treating difficult diseases like ankylosing spondylitis over the last more than 30 years has helped several patients in over 180 countries.
 Dr. Rajesh Shah's research-based homeopathic treatment for ankylosing spondylitis is beneficial in treating ankylosing spondylitis along with the conventional mode of treatment.